The Magic Barrier before Thermalization

 {\it Time dependence of entanglement and anti-flatness.}

-In order to understand the dynamics of quantum complexity during thermalization, we track the time dependence of entanglement entropy $S_A(t)$ and anti-flatness $\cF_A(t)$ of the subsystem $A$ in the chosen globally evolving pure states.
+In order to understand the dynamics of quantum complexity during thermalization, we track the time dependence of entanglement entropy $S_A(t)$ and anti-flatness $\cF_A(t)$ of the subsystem $A$ for the chosen globally evolving pure states.
 For $S_A$ this evolution is well understood.
 Starting from an initial pure product state, we have $S_A(0)=0$.
 As the unitary dynamics proceeds, entanglement spreads and the entanglement entropy rises steadily until it saturates at a value consistent with the thermal entropy of the subsystem \cite{Ebner:2024qtu}.
-This behavior, shown by the solid blue line in Fig.~\ref{fig:EEvsAF_single_state} for an arbitrarily chosen highly excited initial electric basis state, reflects the effective thermalization of the subregion: while the global state remains pure, the local reduced state approaches a mixed quasi-thermal ensemble, as expected for a system obeying the eigenstate thermalization hypothesis \cite{Deutsch:1991msp, Srednicki:1994mfb, DAlessio:2015qtq}.
+This behavior, shown by the solid blue line in Fig.~\ref{fig:EEvsAF_single_state}~(a) for an arbitrarily chosen highly excited initial electric basis state, reflects the effective thermalization of the subregion: while the global state remains pure, the local reduced state approaches a mixed quasi-thermal ensemble, as expected for a system obeying the eigenstate thermalization hypothesis \cite{Deutsch:1991msp, Srednicki:1994mfb, DAlessio:2015qtq}.

-In contrast, the anti-flatness $\cF_A(t)$, being a witness of quantum magic, displays a more intricate profile, as shown by the solid red line in Fig.~\ref{fig:EEvsAF_single_state} (a).
-At early time, the subsystem has negligible non-local magic since it is close to a classical configuration.
+In contrast, the anti-flatness $\cF_A(t)$, being a witness of non-stabilizerness, displays a more intricate profile, as shown by the solid red line in Fig.~\ref{fig:EEvsAF_single_state}~(a).
+At early time, the subsystem has negligible non-local non-stabilizerness since it is close to a classical configuration.
 As the dynamics scrambles information across the full system, the reduced state $\rho_A$ becomes highly non-classical, resulting in a sharp rise of the anti-flatness.
-As $S_A(t)$ approaches saturation, $\cF_A(t)$ falls again steeply as $\rho_A$ approaches the maximally mixed form characteristic of a system in (microcanonical) thermal equilibrium, which can be efficiently studied on classical digital computers.
+As $S_A(t)$ approaches saturation, $\cF_A(t)$ falls again steeply as $\rho_A$ approaches a nearly maximally mixed form characteristic of a high-energy system in (microcanonical) thermal equilibrium, which can be efficiently studied on classical digital computers.
 The peak of the anti-flatness appears at time $t_{\rm MB}$, which approximately equals the time $t_{\rm EE}$ when $S_A(t)$ is growing most rapidly.